mono/website/docs/debug+profile/debug/index.md

 You can also debug an application by looking at stack traces.
 These are typically the result of an exception being thrown, or are the result of the code containing explicit calls to `Console.WriteLine(Environment.StackTrace)`.
 This helps you understand what the call frames were at the point of the stack traces and you can use this to understand what could have lead to the particular state that you are exploring (the crash, the exception, the report).

 Debuggers and stack traces are not enough, sometimes you want to see what is happening as the application runs, "trace" its execution and look at parameters and return values that are being passed around.
-See the [Tracing Programing Execution](/docs/debug+profile/debug/#tracing-program-execution) section for details on this technique.
+See the [Tracing Programming Execution](/docs/debug+profile/debug/#tracing-program-execution) section for details on this technique.

-Another diagnostics mechanism is exploring which exceptions are being thrown (you might be accidentally capturing exceptions that should be propagated, or your program might be performing suboptimally).
+Another diagnostics mechanism is exploring which exceptions are being thrown (you might be accidentally capturing exceptions that should be propagated, or your program might be performing sub optimally).
 See the section on [Exceptions](/docs/debug+profile/debug/#exceptions) to understand how to see these.

 Debugging information
 ---------------------